Shiny White Suburban

 with a cuff and a crease.

 To be clear.
 The white lady was never a fan of defunding the police!
-She imagines a world without police as a sickening orgy of rape and gunshot wounds and car crashes.
-Occasionally, a demented man, grinning and holding a knife over her neck while she sleeps.
-(This is because the white lady is histrionic, at times.
-And because she is white, lacks a certain type of imagination, or so she’s been told.)
+She imagines a world without police as a sickening orgy of rape and gunshot wounds and criminal speeding.
+Occasionally, a demented man, grinning and holding a knife over her throat while she sleeps.
+(Because she is white, she lacks a certain type of imagination, she’s been told.)

-Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90s hip hop and shaking her ass.
-And though she is vibeing hard right now in her shiny white Suburban, she is also devastated by how ugly the world can be, so she is feeling her feels.
+Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90s hip hop and shaking her booty.
+And though she is vibing hard right now in her shiny Suburban, she is also devastated by how ugly the world can be, so she is feeling her feels.

 Feeling feels is something that’s totally okay to do, proved by the Millennials.
 Everyone should hold space at all times - for themselves, their friends, even perfect strangers - to feel everything.
 Right now, for the white woman, it’s certainty and sorrow, and they seem to be combining as pressure in her stomach, below her tits.
 The white woman suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.

 The repressed fart sends a cramp into her thigh before transforming into a surge of rage, and she grips the wheel and steps on the gas, hard.
-She is so fucking sick of things!
-The white woman recalls the most recent public school board meeting, which she watched on her phone rather than attended in person.
-(The truth is, meetings involving the public often smell like cigarette smoke, and her nose is sensitive.)
+She’s so fucking sick of things!
+She suddenly recalls a school board meeting, which she attended on her phone since the meetings are public and smell like cigarettes.
+Though she’d already transferred her daughter to a new school, the white woman felt she should share her experience since personal stories, she once heard on NPR, can be effective agents of change.
+And her story was important.

-The first public comment was deeply unsettling.
-A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling papers out of a bag and shouting wildly.
-The energy in the room deflated within seconds.
-There were so many vital things to discuss, but instead, those in attendance were forced to ride the rollercoaster of a mental health crisis.
+But the first public comment was deeply unsettling!
+A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling papers out of a bag and shouting, instantly deflating the energy in the room.
+The board remained grimly silent until he clocked out of time, scooped up his papers, and left in a huff.
 If hope was scant to begin with, now it was gone.

+“Heartbreaking” she reported back to her friends, though the more accurate word was galling.
 The thought of the twitchy man threatens to overpower her Dre vibes, and the white woman “yes, ands” with such commitment she almost swerves off the road.
-She rights the vehicle and adjusts her oversized sunglasses, cracking the window to temper a hot flash.
+She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
 Calm down, you dumb bitch, the white lady says to herself, since shame is practical.

-She does another set of dragon breaths but can’t seem to stop perseverating on the school board meeting.
-The next public comment was even worse, and almost caused her to smash a dinner plate against the countertop.
-A person with a patchy beard and black lipstick spoke into the mic as if they were making a TikTok, with so much vocal fry you could toss a piece of breaded haddock their way and crisp it up.
+But she cannot stop thinking about the school board meeting.
+The next public comment was even worse, almost causing her to smash a dinner plate against the countertop.
+A person with a patchy beard and black lipstick spoke into the mic as if they were making a TikTok, with so much vocal fry you could toss a piece of breaded cod in their direction and crisp it.

-Unable to waste another second of her time, the white woman shut off the video, took a shower, and exfoliated her feet with some strange but effective tool that had been marketed to her on Facebook.
+Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
+After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
+Then a Valium.
+Then she’d hit the sack.

 No stress, no seeds, no stems, no sticks!